ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Containerization has become a cornerstone of modern software development, enabling developers to package applications and their…</blockquote>

 <h3>4.
-Run docker containers on your local machine - <a href="https://medium.com/@agnieszkapasieka/run-docker-containers-on-your-local-machine-94ccd2b7d2f4" target="_blank" rel="noopener noreferrer">link</a></h3>
+2. Setting Sail with Docker: Understanding Containers and Images - <a href="https://medium.com/@flaviuscdinu93/2-setting-sail-with-docker-understanding-containers-and-images-e3c3a30046f4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Agnieszka Pasieka`**
+✍️ **posted by `Flavius Dinu`**

-<blockquote>This article is a quick guide on how to install docker host on your local machine and run containers for testing without incurring any…</blockquote>
+<blockquote>Docker images and Docker containers are the basic building blocks of Docker.
+Docker doesn’t make too much sense without them, so let’s…</blockquote>

 <h3>5.
 Building a Local Data Lake from scratch with MinIO, Iceberg, Spark, StarRocks, Mage, and Docker - <a href="https://medium.com/data-engineer-things/building-a-local-data-lake-from-scratch-with-minio-iceberg-spark-starrocks-mage-and-docker-c12436e6ff9d" target="_blank" rel="noopener noreferrer">link</a></h3>